 Taking food overseas

-To find out what food you can take to the country you are travelling to, contact the embassy or representative of that country in New Zealand.
+To find out what food you can take to the country you are travelling to, contact the country's embassy or representative in New Zealand.

 Taking animal products to the European Union

-The European Union does not usually allow travellers to bring meat or dairy products with them.
+The European Union doesn't usually allow travellers to bring meat or dairy products with them.

-There are some exemptions to these restrictions.
-The food must be infant milk, baby food or foods required for medical reasons and it must:
+There are some exemptions from these restrictions if the food is infant milk, baby food, or required for medical reasons.
+It must:

 - not require refrigeration before opening